 As explained before, MicroUI implementation provides a dedicated header file which lists all MicroUI Painter drawings native function.
 The implementation of these functions has to respect several rules to not corrupt the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).
-These rules are already respected in the CCO available in MicroEJ Central Repository.
+These rules are already respected in the default Abstraction Layer implementation modules available in MicroUI Central Repository.
 In addition, MicroUI allows to add some custom drawings.
 The implementation of MicroUI Painter native drawings should be used as model to implement the custom drawings.